rizkyfauziilmi/simba/docs/CODE_STYLE.md

 1. **Don't Bypass the Hook**: Avoid using `--no-verify` with Git commits unless absolutely necessary
 2. **Fix Linting Errors**: Don't ignore ESLint errors; they often highlight potential bugs
 3. **Format Before PR**: Always ensure your code is formatted before creating a pull request
+4. **Use Conventional Commits**: Follow the commit message guidelines to maintain a clean history
+5. **Use Commitizen**: Run `npm run commit` instead of `git commit` to ensure proper commit format
-4. **Editor Integration**: Configure your editor for the best experience with real-time feedback
+6. **Editor Integration**: Configure your editor for the best experience with real-time feedback
-5. **Keep Configuration Updated**: If you change Prettier or ESLint rules, communicate with the team
+7. **Keep Configuration Updated**: If you change Prettier or ESLint rules, communicate with the team

 ---